SanjayV28/ProjectIMDb/airflow/readme.md

   ```
   docker-compose build
   ```
-- When you have successfully built the image, kick start all the related services from the container
+- When you have successfully built the image, kick-start all the related services from the container
   ```
   docker-compose up
   ```
 - In another terminal, run `docker-compose ps` to see which containers are up & running healthy.
 - Now we have successfully completed the Airflow setup.
 Login to Airflow web UI on `localhost:8080` with the default credentials.
-  - User Name: **airflow**
+  - Username: **airflow**
   - Password: **airflow**

  - Trigger/Run your DAGs on the Web Console.